spencerkingman/spenking-music/_posts/2000-01-01-dont-call-it-a-change.markdown

 It's enough to make you cynical, but now is not the time

 There's twenty trillion dollars in the offshore accounts
-How much would it cost to put the carbon underground?
+How much would it cost to put it all underground?
 You can suck it from the air and fuse it with basalt
 I don't want to die with all this money in a vault
 Or why not plant a shit-ton of trees?

-We're going extinct
+When you're going extinct
 Don't call it a change
 We're going extinct
 Don't call it a change
-Don't call it a climate change
+Don't call it a climate

 Is it easier to see the end of all living things
 Then to take over the market and the chaos it brings?